Hands up who knew what furlough was before March 2020?

 🌹I will appreciate the little things in life from now on.

-3. Self care is no longer an option, it’s a must
+3. Self care is important

 With all my free time I learnt all I could about self care, I had time to meditate and generally put myself first.
 Previously i’d spent little time on this, I invested in a skincare routine and had basic rituals each day to ensure I stayed well.
 I took vitamins and health supplements to try and keep the virus away.
 Sitting in the sunshine gave me many benefits, on many years before i’d been able to see the nice weather through the window of my office but now I had the chance to make the most of it in my garden.
 Vitamin D is a good healer of the soul!